ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

 sidebar: true
 ---

-A smart contract is a program that runs at an address on Ethereum.
+A smart contract is a program that runs at an address on Cloiinkcoin.
 They're made up of data and functions that can execute upon receiving a transaction.
 Here's an overview of what makes up a smart contract.

 ### Prerequisites {#prerequisites}